Round fold maps and the topologies and the differentiable structures of manifolds admitting explicit ones: Introduction

-\ \ \ We obtain a special generic map from any standard sphere of dimension $k_1 \geq 2$ into the $k_2$-dimensional Euclidean space ${\mathbb{R}}^{k_2}$ by a natural projection under the assumption that $k_1 \geq k_2 \geq 1$ holds.
-On the other hand, it was shown that a homotopy sphere of dimension $k_1$ admitting a special generic map into ${\mathbb{R}}^{k_2}$ is diffeomorphic to the standard sphere $S^{k_1}$ under the assumption that $1 \leq k_1-k_2 \leq 3$ holds (see \cite{saeki 2} and Example \ref{ex:1} of this paper).
-In addition, in \cite{saeki 2} and \cite{saeki sakuma}, the diffeomorphism types of manifolds admitting special generic maps into ${\mathbb{R}}^2$ and ${\mathbb{R}}^3$ are completely or partially classified.
-From a Morse function and its singular points, we can know homology groups and some information on homotopy of the source manifold and from a special generic map and its singular points, we can know more precise information such as the homeomorphism and diffeomorphism type of the source manifold.
+Since around the 1990s, fold maps with additional conditions such as {\it special generic} maps, which were studied in \cite{burletderham}, \cite{furuyaporto}, \cite{saeki2}, \cite{saeki3}, \cite{saekisakuma} and \cite{sakuma}, and algebraic and differential topological properties of manifolds admitting such maps have been actively studied.
+A {\it special generic} map is defined as a fold map such that the indices of singular points are always $0$.
+A Morse function on a homotopy sphere with just two singular points is regarded as a special generic map; every smooth homotopy sphere of dimension $k \neq 4$ and the $4$-dimensional standard sphere $S^4$ admits such a function and a manifold admitting such a function is homeomorphic to a sphere (see \cite{milnor2} and \cite{milnor3} and see also \cite{reeb}).
+Moreover, we easily obtain a special generic map from any standard sphere of dimension $k_1 \geq 2$ into the $k_2$-dimensional Euclidean space ${\mathbb{R}}^{k_2}$ by a natural projection under the assumption that $k_1 \geq k_2 \geq 1$ holds.
+On the other hand, it was shown that a homotopy sphere of dimension $k_1$ admitting a special generic map into ${\mathbb{R}}^{k_2}$ is diffeomorphic to the standard sphere $S^{k_1}$ under the assumption that $1 \leq k_1-k_2 \leq 3$ holds (see \cite{saeki2} and Example \ref{ex:1} of this paper).
+In addition, in \cite{saeki2} and \cite{saekisakuma}, manifolds admitting special generic maps into ${\mathbb{R}}^2$ and ${\mathbb{R}}^3$ are completely or partially classified.
+From a Morse function and its singular points, as is well-known, we can know homology groups and some information on homotopy of the source manifold and from a special generic map and its singular points, we can know more precise information such as the topology and the differentiable structure of the source manifold.

-\ \ \ Later, in \cite{sakuma 2}, Sakuma studied {\it simple} fold maps, which are defined as fold maps such that fibers of singular values do not have any connected component with more than one singular points (see also \cite{saeki}).
-In \cite{kobayashi saeki}, Kobayashi and Saeki investigated topological properties of {\it stable} maps including fold maps which are stable into the plane.
-In \cite{saeki suzuoka}, Saeki and Suzuoka found good topological properties of manifolds admitting stable maps whose {\it regular fibers}, which are defined as the inverse images of regular values, are disjoint unions of spheres.